jbogdani/BraDyCMS/docs/faq.md

     [[cl_gallery]]gallery_name[[/cl_gallery]]
 Conditional loading galleries uses the same options as galleries

-`Hold on!` For conditional loading image galleries to work properly adeguate javascript jquery plugin `jquery.cl_gallery.js` should be loaded and executed!
+`Hold on!` For conditional loading image galleries to work properly the javascript jquery plugin `jquery.cl_gallery.js` should be loaded and executed!